Mooophy/Cpp-Primer/ch09/README.md

 And now comes the catch. resize() is different from reserve().
 In this case resize() will add another svec.size()/2 value initialized elements to svec.
-If this exceeds svec.capacity() it will also automatically increase it with exactly the difference needed.
+If this exceeds svec.capacity() it will also automatically increase it to accomodate the new elements.
 ```

 ## Exercise 9.40: